Chart Color Schemes

 AreaSearch assessment of residential development activity positions Edwardstown among the top 25% of areas assessed nationwide

 Edwardstown has recorded approximately 103 residential properties granted approval annually over the past five financial years, totalling 518 homes.
-In FY26 so far, 24 approvals have been recorded.
-On average, 1.7 new residents arrive per year for each new home built in Edwardstown between FY21 and FY25.
-The supply of new dwellings, with an average construction cost value of $235,000, aligns with broader regional development trends.
+As of FY-26, 31 approvals have been recorded.
+On average, 1.7 new residents arrive per year for each new home built between FY-21 and FY-25, indicating a balanced supply and demand dynamic.
+The average construction cost value of new dwellings is $235,000, aligning with broader regional development trends.

-In FY26, $10.3 million in commercial development approvals have been recorded, indicating moderate levels of commercial development.
+This financial year has seen $10.3 million in commercial development approvals, reflecting moderate levels of commercial activity.
 Edwardstown maintains similar construction rates per person compared to Greater Adelaide, preserving market equilibrium consistent with surrounding areas.
-New developments consist of 60% standalone homes and 40% townhouses or apartments, offering choices across price ranges from spacious family homes to more compact options.
+New development consists of 60% standalone homes and 40% townhouses or apartments, offering a range of housing types from spacious family homes to more affordable compact options.

-The location has approximately 158 people per dwelling approval, indicating an expanding market.
-Future projections estimate Edwardstown will add 2,264 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+There are approximately 158 people per dwelling approval in Edwardstown, suggesting an expanding market.
+According to the latest AreaSearch quarterly estimate, Edwardstown is projected to add 2,264 residents by 2041.
+Based on current development patterns, new housing supply should meet demand, providing favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development